RichPBee/Odin-Todo/README.md

 Ideally, this will be re-written with TypeScript with a class based system, to make the overall feel more like a React style framework with simple vanilla JS that I can re-use in projects and freelance work.

 ::Have now made a repo, happy days.

+::Still todos...
+05/09/23

+-Implement view controller to determine current page and be able to switch.

+-Add functionality for editing each todo.

+-Add functionality for expanding a todo.

+-Add sort functionality via select button.

+-Add select project functionality -> will require passing projects array to select options each time.

+-Add search functionality.

+-Add functionality for managing & viewing all projects.

+-Add a way to track priority of todos (select button?)

+-Once functionality is added, need to add form verification and better data handling.

+-Once logic is all implemented, decorate with CSS.

+-Possible refactor?